Joseph Kony: Rebel leader

 In 1995, Kony rose to prominence in Acholiland after the Holy Spirit Movement of Alice Auma (also known as Lakwena and to whom Kony is believed to be related).
-The overthrow of Acholi President Tito Okello by Yoweri Museveni and his National Resistance Army (NRA) during the Ugandan Bush War (1981–1986) had culminated in mass looting of livestock, rape, burning of homes, genocide, and murder by Museveni's army.
+The overthrow of Acholi President Tito Okello by Yoweri Museveni and his National Resistance Army (NRA) during the Ugandan Bush War (1981–1986) had culminated in the mass looting of livestock, rape, burning of homes, genocide, and murder by Museveni's army.

-The acts committed by the Museveni's NRA, now known as the Uganda People's Defence Force, led to the creation of the LRA by Joseph Kony.
+The acts committed by the Museveni's NRA, now known as the Uganda People's Defence Force, led to Kony's creation of the LRA.
 The insurgencies gave rise to concentration camps in northern Uganda where over 2 million people were confined.
 The government burned people's properties using helicopter gunships, killing many.
 There were forced displacements in the northern region.
-International campaigns called for all camps to be dismantled, and for the people to return to their former villages.
+International campaigns called for all camps to be dismantled and for the people to return to their former villages.

-In 2006, in the Juba peace talks with the LRA rebels, Museveni's government gave permission for the local people to return to their villages.
+In 2006, in the Juba peace talks with the LRA rebels, Museveni's government gave permission for local people to return to their villages.
 This marked the beginning of the rehabilitation of homes, roads, and so on.

 Lord's Resistance Army

 Kony has been implicated in abduction and recruitment of child soldiers.
-The LRA have had battle confrontations with the government's NRA or UPDF within Uganda and in South Sudan for ten years.
+The LRA has had battle confrontations with the government's NRA or UPDF within Uganda and in South Sudan for ten years.
 In 2008 the Ugandan army invaded the DRC in search for the LRA in Operation Lightning Thunder.
 In November 2013, Kony was reported to be in poor health in the eastern CAR town of Nzoka.

 Looking back at the LRA's campaign of violence, The Guardian stated in 2015 that Kony's forces had been responsible for the deaths of over 100,000 and the abduction of at least 60,000 children.
 Various atrocities committed include raping young girls and abducting them for use as sex slaves.

 The actual number of LRA militia members has varied significantly over the years, reaching as high as 3000 soldiers.
 By 2017, the organization's membership had shrunk significantly to an estimated 100 soldiers.
 In April 2017, both the US and Ugandan governments ended efforts to find Kony and fight the LRA, stating that the LRA no longer posed a significant security risk to Uganda.